 Interim assessments are a broad class of assessments that are currently used in schools to guide a variety of educational practices (Perie, Marion, & Gong, 2010).
-Although some schools used these assessments prior to the No Child Left Behind Act ([NCLB] 2001), interim assessments were rapidly adopted following the act's passage.
+Although some schools utilized these assessments prior, interim assessments were rapidly adopted following the enactment of No Child Left Behind ([NCLB] 2001).
 NCLB (2001) expanded the number of end of year tests designed to assess schools.
 It held schools accountable for the educational attainment and proficiency of students in third through eighth grades.
 Interim assessments were adopted based on schools' desire to quickly and effectively support student achievement on end of year tests (Shepard, 2010).
-The claims made by users and developers of interim assessments cited the formative assessment literature-base (Burch, 2010; Shepard, 2010; Troy, 2011), which suggests that the frequent and strategic collection of student data can be used to support instruction (e.g., Black & Williams, 1998), inform programmatic decisions, and predict student performance on criterion assessments (e.g., Hintze & Silberglitt, 2005).
+The claims made by users and developers of interim assessments cited the formative assessment literature-base (Burch, 2010; Shepard, 2010; Troy, 2011), which suggests that the frequent and strategic collection of student data can be used to support instruction (e.g., Black & Williams, 1998), inform programmatic decisions (), and predict student performance on criterion assessments (e.g., Hintze & Silberglitt, 2005).
 Unfortunately, the link between formative and interim assessment is unclear, given that they are different (Perie et al., 2010).
 It is also unclear if interim assessments can be effectively utilized for predictive and evaluative uses, in addition to formative or instructional uses (Shepard, 2010).